zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

     unset($mailMerge);

-In the case that a template is stored remotely, it is uploaded once to the server and then simply referenced on all subsequent requests.
+In the case that a template is stored remotely, it is uploaded once to LiveDocx and then simply referenced on all subsequent requests.
 Obviously, this is much quicker than using a local template, as the template does not have to be transfered on every request.
 For speed critical applications, it is recommended to use the remote template method.